Mission and Functions of The Cayman Islands Government Office UK:

 Established in 1982, the Cayman Islands Government Office in the UK works to:

-- Support the extension of all Cayman Islands Government activities in the United Kingdom and Europe.
+- Support the extension of all Cayman Islands Government activities in the United Kingdom

 - Promote a better economic, social, cultural and political understanding of the Cayman Islands.